danielbugi/noble-clothing-store/README.md

-## react noble cloth store

-Creating object of products.
-Researching for product images.

-By choosing clothing store as a e-commerce project website I didn't considered that I have to set a lot types of products and set lot of object of products for men and women as well can be a little frustrating.
+## React Noble Clothing Store

+Created and customized the products for the project,

-Making the product object on cms airtable.com
+-Made the products API object airtable.com cms

-Authentication with Auth0
+-Authentication with Auth0

-Customizing forms and emails with FormSpree
+-Customizing forms and emails with FormSpree

+-Custom serverless API on netlify